 These are the First Avenue tracks which trains must take to get from the 65th rail yard to the NYCH rail yard about about a half mile north.
 The tracks, which are still in use, take trains through the Brooklyn Army Terminal, which you can see in the distance.
 Many of the old factories on First Avenue built spurs for their own freight.
 For industry, these trains were the UPS of its day.

 This is the Cross Harbor Railroad yard.
 It looks pretty beat but it’s still in limited operation.
 For how much longer, who knows?
-With retail builders eying this area for massive mall development, it looks like an excellent parking lot, doesn’t it?
+With retail builders eying this area for massive development, it may not be here much longer.

 If you’re interested, two other web sites did a much better job of photo-documenting this rail yard than I ever could: